5 Reasons Why Doctors Are Unhappy

 A decades-long Harvard study found that positive relationships were the top contributing factor to living a happy, healthy, and long life.

-As mentioned above, Medscape reports that the #2 reason for physician burnout is “too many hours at work.”
+As mentioned above, the Commonwealth Fund reports that workload is the #2 reason for physician burnout.
 Physicians, especially those in highly competitive and demanding specialties, are notorious for neglecting not only themselves but also their social relationships outside of work.

-Medscape lists some of the happiest specialties as rheumatology, ENT, and endocrinology, which are all known for their relatively better quality of life.
-These specialties have more flexibility and offer physicians more time to spend doing what they love with the people they love.
+Medscape lists some of the happiest specialties as allergy and immunology, pathology, and dermatology, all known for their relatively high quality of life.
+These specialties offer greater flexibility and allow physicians more time to do what they love with the people they love.

-However, the average number of hours worked is not the only factor at play here since other specialties, such as dermatology and ophthalmology, typically work fewer hours yet are still not listed amongst the happiest specialties.
+However, the average number of hours worked is not the only factor at play here.

 As important as relationships are outside of work, they matter on the job as well.
-A 2022 study found that patient connection and visible impact are common traits among happy physicians.
-Strong doctor-patient relationships improve the job satisfaction of doctors as well as the health outcomes of patients.
+A recent study found that patient connection and visible impact are common traits among happy physicians.
+Strong doctor-patient relationships improve doctors’ job satisfaction and patients’ health outcomes.

-Good relationships with their colleagues also boosts physician happiness, as connection and belonging are universal human needs, and doctors are humans too.
+Good relationships with their colleagues also boost physician happiness, as connection and belonging are universal human needs, and doctors are humans too.

 Making time to connect with colleagues, patients, friends, and family leads to a strong sense of community, connection, and belonging, all of which are essential to a happy and fulfilling life and career.